 An anthropology major is required to take Anthropology 240 A, B, C, D, and one each of the 310/ 328 and 410 course series.
 Anthropology seniors are required to participate in the Senior Seminar (ANTH 480), usually held each semester.
 No more than six hours of Anthropology 460 (independent study) can be applied toward the major.
 Students must complete at least 9 hours of 300- and 400- level classes in Anthropology in addition to the four core courses (ANTH 240A, B, C, D).

-Students with exceptional scholarly promise may be invited into the departmental honors program, which includes the writing of an honors thesis during the senior year under the direction of a departmental faculty member.
+Students with exceptional scholarly promise may be invited into the Anthropology honors program, which includes the writing of an honors thesis during the senior year under the direction of an Anthropology faculty member.